 - Perform Local SEO.

-- Ensure your colour palette and theme complies to your brand bible.
+- Ensure your colour palette and theme complies with your brand bible.

-- Make sure your website is optimised for mobile devices: if users can’t view your page on their phones, they might leave before deciding whether they want to stay in touch with you!
+- Ensure your website is optimised for mobile devices: if users can’t view your page on their phones, they might leave before deciding whether they want to stay in touch with you!

-- Proper font size on all pages is large enough for easy reading without zooming in on each page; this includes mobile view.
+- The proper font size on all pages is large enough for easy reading without zooming in on each page; this includes mobile view.

 - Ensure your site is easy to find: Have you installed the latest sitemap.xml on your Google Search Console?
 And test your robots.txt?